Appropriateness of a guardian

 - have previously been refused or removed from appointment as a guardian, attorney or other person making a decision for someone else.

-A paid carer or health provider for the adult is unable to be appointed as their guardian.
+A paid carer or health provider for the adult cannot be appointed as their guardian.